 Read Danny's story and his advice for students who find themselves in desperate financial situations.
 Always speak to friends and family members first, and consider whether a credit card is a more suitable option.

 Overdrafts aren’t free money

-Being given your first student overdraft can feel a little bit like you’ve won the lottery, but unfortunately you do have to pay it back so try not to get too carried away!
+Being given your first student overdraft can feel a little bit like you’ve won the lottery.
+Unfortunately you do have to pay it back, so try not to get too carried away!

-Once you’ve graduated, it’s likely your student bank account will transfer into a graduate account, which will gradually decrease how much overdraft you get interest-free year by year in order to encourage you to pay it off gradually.
+Once you’ve graduated, it’s likely your student bank account will transfer to a graduate account, which will gradually decrease your interest-free overdraft year-by-year in order to encourage you to pay it off gradually.